spiceai/spiceai/docs/ROADMAP.md

 - See [Bugs](https://github.com/spiceai/spiceai/labels/bug).
 Feel free to file a new Issue if you see a bug and let us know on Discord.

-## Tentative v0.7-alpha (Apr, 2022) roadmap
+## Tentative v0.7-alpha roadmap

-- Apache Flight data connector

-## Tentative v0.8-alpha roadmap
+- Darwin/ARM64 support
 - AI engine migration from pandas to pyarrow
 - Goals - E.g. maximize "a" or minimize "b"